 The College of Optometrists of British Columbia is committed to ensure that our registrants maintain a high standard of practice, that leads to the best possible patient outcomes.
-As a whole, effort is continually being made to be responsible leaders to our registrants and maintain the all-important engagements with our stakeholders, in the interest of the public.
+The College continued to effectively carry out its mandate over the past year, in the face of the challenges presented by the Covid-19 pandemic.
+The College strives to be responsible leaders to our registrants and maintain the all-important engagements with our stakeholders, in the interest of the public.

-The College's mandate has guided the board and our committees, thus creating a strong foundation, upon which the College has been built and allowed us to be a strong, effective organization.
+The College's mandate, vision, and mission, have guided the board and our committees, thus creating a strong foundation, upon which the College has been built and allowed us to be a strong and effective organization.